Make smoked meatloaf on a grill or smoker for a delicious meal while your kitchen stays cool! This recipe is SO easy- watch the video below.

 What’s in a smoked meatloaf?

-What kind of wood chips or pellets to smoke a meatloaf?
+What kind of wood chips or pellets are best for smoking meatloaf?

 I prefer the sweet fruit woods for this like apple or cherry, but feel free to experiment and use whatever you prefer.
 Preheat your gas grill or smoker to 225°F. Add smoker chips per manufacturer’s instructions if using.